-The AlphaLISA® PD-1/PD-L1 Binding Kit is designed for the detection of binding activity between Human PD-1 and PD-L1, using a homogeneous AlphaLISA assay (no wash steps).
-This assay can facilitate the design and development of therapeutics which competitively inhibit PD-1/PD-L1 interaction.
+The AlphaLISA® human PD-1/PD-L1 binding kit is designed for the detection of binding activity between human PD-1 and PD-L1, using a fast and simple homogeneous AlphaLISA assay (no wash steps).
+This assay can be used to screen for small molecules that inhibit binding, as a competitive ligand binding (CLB) assay to screen therapeutic blocking antibodies, and for potency assays.

 Please enter valid quantity